 - Weather Forecasts updates hourly

-- On-location Weather: Determines current location.
+- On-location Weather: Determines the current location.
 Custom locations can be added/

 - Alternate routes in Maps

 - Print Maps: Print location, direction maps